 You can even your identity online with a webcam directly with them.
 That’s faster.

-An alternative choice for an online German bank account: DKB
+An solid alternative choice for an online German bank account: DKB

 If for some reason you are looking for another online bank option, a great runner-up is DKB.
-It offers the same advantages as DKB and the same easy process to open the account online.
+It offers the same advantages as N26 and the same easy process to open the account online.
 However, they do not not support English as a communication language.
 More info this way.

-An alternative if you are looking for more service and physical branches: Postbank
+An alternative if you are looking for physical branches: Postbank

 Not everyone is looking for the same things when looking for a banking service.
 For some, it’s about paying just a little bit more to obtain more service and more flexibility in return.
 If this sounds more suitable to you and you speak a little bit of German, Postbank is a good choice for the following reasons: